wayne1116/LeetCode/Weekly Contest/Weekly Contest(211-220)/Weekly Contest 219/README.md

 ## 1690.
 Stone Game VII

-In this problem, I use the dynamic programming method to solve this problem.
+In this problem, I use the dynamic programming method to solve this problem.<br>
-According to the description, Bob has to minimize the score's difference and Alice has to maximize the difference in the score.
+According to the description, we have to satisfy the following condition:
-Therefore, dp[i][j] represents that the interval between stone i and stone j
+- remove either the leftmost stone or the rightmost stone.

 ## 1691.
 Maximum Height by Stacking Cuboids
 To solve this problem, firstly sort individual cuboid, so sides are in increasing order.<br>